Skip to content

 Features

-🎯 Paste Destinations
+🎯 Destinations

 The killer feature for AI-assisted workflows: Auto-send generated links to your preferred destination.

-RangeLink's unified pattern: All paste destinations share the same seamless workflow—links paste exactly at your insertion point, the destination auto-focuses, and you immediately continue typing.
+RangeLink's unified pattern: All destinations share the same seamless workflow—links paste exactly at your insertion point, the destination auto-focuses, and you immediately continue typing.
 No copy/paste friction, no manual clicking, no context switching.
 This is what makes RangeLink competitive with integrated AI assistants like Cursor's Cmd+L, but works across any destination and any AI.

-Terminal Paste Destination
+Terminal

 Bind a terminal to RangeLink, and all generated links auto-paste directly there — even if you switch to other terminals for work.